TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Whether to process deaths, e.g. to never predict them on the client
 	- Whether to post audiovisual messages, always false for the server

-- It would be nice if the server_setup could only accept ready structs and was not concerned with messages being preserialized, and serialization in general
-	- similarly as it receives "connection event" message
-	- let each message declare using payload_type
-	- for reading, the payload type would be created on the stack in the adapter, and then constructed by serializators from a separate header
-		- server would receive a ready reference to a struct
-	- it would be best if the server_setup controlled whether the payload type is to be on the stack or if it's ready somewhere else
-		- read_into
-		- instead of a lambda, have a template function handle_message which accepts a payload type as its argument
-			- then pass *this to the server advance
-			- the callback also accepts a callback for reading into so we control if the payload type enters stack or somewhere else
-				- if we decided that the yojimbo messages should hold the payload directly, the server adapter can call std::move in its lambda passed to the message callback
-		- what about structs that its not comfortable to mash into a single struct but still need to be read?
-			- e.g. initial solvable has multiple big objects in a single message
-				- mode solvable
-				- cosm solvable
-				- server vars
-			- do we send them separately?
-				- feels clean but possibly lost opportunity for compression
-					- although these things won't compress much better in conjunction
-				- we also get more latency due to separation of blocks
-			- read_payload accepts several arguments for specific types, we pass the message type as the type
-				- Indeed, it is us who decide whether to pass more arguments
-				- we can add a type list as a payload type
-				- this kind of thing will happen on the client though

-- Whether to keep worst-case storage in the preserialized messages or not is another problem
-	- I guess tlsf will be efficient here

-- It might be hard to properly send the initial mode state while avoiding desync
-	- sending solvable on init is also scalable for longer matches
-	- Rounds might be restarted arbitrarily due to pre-solve logic
-		- e.g. game commencing
-	- and when that happens the cosmos solvable is already altered

-- Optimize for bandwidth later.
-	- For proof of concept, it will be enough to brute-force-write the inputs with our own serializers.

-- Connection helper interface?
-	- so that we have same interface for client and server and dont repeat ourselves
-	- we don't have much of these public funcs, though
-	- and it would probably complicate matters needlessly
-		- even pro yojimbo doesnt to that

-- Notice that serialization of mode entropy will be a lot more complicated on the server
-	- So, we will have completely separate funcs for read and write
-	- We might later write player entropies from the one that posts the most messages
-		- we will check the bounds for the message anyways and drop later entropies for now
-	- E.g. we will calculate client ids by looking for them in the modes

-- Properly send initial state on connection
-	- Serialize right away and hold std::vector<std::byte> in the message structure
-		- In particular, dont create deep clones of the solvable or entropies
-		- That's because serialization will be a lot faster than deep clones
-		- And we anyway have to serialize this so that's one step less

 - Implement steps correction sending

 - General client processing loop